-Of all the new efforts to extend the outdoor dining and drinking season during the pandemic, Lakefront Brewery’s riverfront “Hop Houses,” on the RiverWalk, are among the coolest.
+Of all the efforts to extend the outdoor dining and drinking season during the pandemic last year, Lakefront Brewery’s riverfront “Hop Houses,” on the RiverWalk, were among the coolest.

 Sorry, there are no hops in the houses, beer geeks.

 The structures went back to their original use on the garden space to the east when the weather warmed up.
 Now that the days are getting shorter again, they've been moved back onto the River Walk.